Australia’s only Naturopathically Formulated and Certified Organic Skincare

 (Warning – this piece contains a bit of science jargon.
 Bear with me!)

 Naturopathy is a practice of medicine that is based on the body’s inherent ability to heal itself.
 Naturopath’s support the body’s healing process by using natural medicines and practices, both traditionally used and scientifically validated.
-The four year bachelor’s degree I studied focused mainly on nutrition and herbal medicine, and so these have always been my key treatment methods.
+The four year bachelor’s degree (plus 1 year of honours) I studied focused mainly on nutrition and herbal medicine, and so these have always been my key treatment methods.

 When I approach the treatment of skin disorders, I use my knowledge of anatomy and physiology to first understand what is happening within the skin.
-Then I dig out the pathophysiology to look at all of the different variations of a particular disorder, and what the key features are.
+Then I dig out the pathophysiology (the study of abnormal changes in the body) to look at all of the different variations of a particular disorder, and what the key features are.
 I apply my traditionally used knowledge to examine what has been used in the past to treat a disorder.
 I also look at current scientific studies to see if any of these methods have been disproven and what new treatment methods are showing success.

 Then the fun begins – formulating!
 All product formulations involve a combination of nutrition and herbal medicine.
 For example, when I formulated the Repair Face Serum, I thought about the key nutrients the skin requires to repair itself (vitamins A, C, D and E, fatty acids).
 Then I looked at the herbs and plants that have shown the best results both traditionally and scientifically to encourage the skin to heal (rosehip, calendula, jojoba, rose otto).
 Each plant is chosen for its unique contribution.
 For instance, let’s look at calendula.
 The glorious golden flower has been used for centuries to repair damaged skin.
 Scientifically it’s also been well studied.
 Studies show that it can influence the inflammatory phase of repair, increasing the amount of fibroblasts and collagen in the area, which in turn reduces the time it takes for skin to heal.